JeromeGoodrich/blog/_posts/2016-08-11-auto-deploying-to-heroku.md

 Travis CI.
 Since HTTPeek is already using Travis this equates to a couple of small changes to the `.travis.yml` file.
 You can avail yourself of the documentation to get things set-up or you can use the [Travis commandline tool](https://github.com/travis-ci/travis.rb) to take care of the set-up for you.
 It's as easy as `travis setup heroku`.
-You can even configure the build to run the migrations for you with the `run:` key.
+You can even configure the build to run the migrations for you th the `run:` key.
 Now every time you push changes to your app and your build passes it will also deploy to Heroku!